 The ability to employ noninvasive and nondestructive analytical methods that can be used in situ is essential in the study of works of art and other cultural heritage materials, as the removal of samples for analysis is generally severely limited, or in many cases forbidden.

 As such, X-ray fluorescence (XRF) spectroscopy has arguably become the most widely employed analytical technique in the scientific examination of works of art.
 The recent proliferation of relatively inexpensive and easy-to-use handheld spectrometers has resulted in this technique being adopted by an increasingly large number of institutions.

 However, in many cases the responsibility for operating the instrument – and interpreting the data – falls to conservation professionals, who may or may not have sufficient scientific background or access to training to enable them to correctly apply the technique or accurately interpret the results.

-A second XRF boot camp is scheduled for November 2014 at the Getty Villa in Los Angeles.
+A second XRF boot camp was held November 2014 at the Getty Villa in Los Angeles.

 The XRF Boot Camp is part of the Research into Practice Initiative.

 Page last updated: November 2014